 - In certain circumstances, faculty may want to outline specific policies regarding confidentiality of classroom discussions, ground rules for face to face or online interactions, or other policies related to classroom conduct.

-- Clearly indicate how Blackboard will be used
+- Clearly indicate how Brightspace will be used

 - Give instructions on how to access any other websites that will be used in the course

 - If any sites require setting up an additional account, include instructions for registration or, if providing a separate instructions document, indicate where and how students can find it

 - Grade components (percentages or point values for different types of graded work)